BKWLD/vue-routing-anchor-parser/README.md

 #### Options

 - `addBlankToExternal`: Set to true to add `target='_blank'` to external links
+- `internalUrls`: Array of regexes that, when found in `href` attributes, get treated as internal links.
-- `internalHosts`: Array of host names that, when found in `href` attributes, get treated as internal links
+- `internalHosts`: Array of host names that, when found in `href` attributes, get treated as internal links.
+These are checked after `internalUrls`.

 ## Usage